Protect your vehicle’s value this winter ❄️ Now 20€ off outdoor covers!

 What to do with stubborn stains or odors in motorcycle clothing?

-Stubborn stains are best treated with special products for functional clothing.
-An additional rinse cycle or airing out in the fresh air often helps to combat odors.
-Soapnuts are a natural alternative to classic detergents, they clean mildly but reach their limits with heavy soiling.
-If you miss fragrances, you can also carefully add a few drops of essential oil (e.g. lavender or tea tree) to the laundry for non-sensitive textiles, but only if no sensitive membranes such as Gore-Tex are used.
+Soap nuts are a natural alternative to classic detergents; they clean gently but reach their limits when it comes to heavy soiling.
+If you miss fragrances, you can also carefully add a few drops of essential oil (e.g. lavender or tea tree) to insensitive textiles, but only if no sensitive membranes such as Gore-Tex are used.